Pretz333/pretz.dev/README.md

 - [ ] Note about techlogos not being my trademark (footer?
 They're on every page but contact.
 Ignoring that, contact makes the most sense to put this note on.)
 - [ ] Theme switcher
 - [ ] Custom 404 Page
+- [ ] Add modern formats (webp/avif) to images with more-standard fallbacks (jpg/png)
+- [ ] Assess how big the carousel images really need to be
 - [ ] Site audit with Lighthouse
 - [ ] Lighthouse follow-up
 - [ ] [Code cleanup](#code-cleanup-steps)